lpgera/dirigera/README.md

 npx dirigera authenticate
 ```

-You'll be prompted to press the action button on the bottom of the gateway, then to press the Enter key.
-An access token
+You'll be prompted to press the action button on the bottom of the gateway within 60 seconds.
+If the pairing is
-will be printed on your console afterwards.
+successful, an access token will be printed on your console.

 Store the access token in a secure place, and never share it with anyone outside your household!